xpbowler/neurodetect/README.md

 ## About

-The CNN was trained with Tensorflow based on patient RNA-seq data transformed into 2D images suitable for the CNN’s convolutional layer.
+The CNN was trained in Tensorflow using patient RNA-seq data transformed into 2D images suitable for the CNN’s convolutional layer.
 It contains 2.4M parameters, achieves a 98.7% prediction accuracy, and is able to classify 4 types of cancer: breast, lung, kidney, and uterine cancer.

 ## How to use it